kdl-org/kdl/SPEC.md

 multiple lines without behaving like a Newline for [Node](#node) parsing purposes.

-Like Strings, Quoted Strings _MUST NOT_ include any of the [disallowed literal code-points](#disallowed-literal-code-points) as code points in their body.
+Like Identifier Strings, Quoted Strings _MUST NOT_ include any of the [disallowed literal code-points](#disallowed-literal-code-points) as code points in their body.

 Quoted Strings also follow the Multi-line rules specified in [Multi-line